Open-Attestation/documentation-website/website/docs/verifiable-document/did/dns.md

 The explanation about why we need to configure the DNS are available [in the Ethereum tutorial](/docs/verifiable-document/dns-proof).

-THe principles stay.
-We will only use our the wallet address as a proof and bind it to a domain.
+The principles are similar, but we will only use the wallet address as signing credentials and bind it to a domain.

 ## Creating Temporary DNS Proof with CLI